9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **End of Entry**

-Today we unfortunately unable to begin building the intake or get our game explanations and team bio written, but we will begin working on the intake tomorrow and hopefully get the team bios and game explanation written at our next meeting on the 6th.
+Today we were unfortunately unable to begin building the intake or get our game explanations and team bio written, but we will begin working on the intake tomorrow and hopefully get the team bios and game explanation written at our next meeting on the 6th.